xxsimoxx/xsx-debug/README.md

 - On plugin activation debugging is automatically switched off
 - **PHP erors, warnings, etc... are printed for everyone, not just Administrator**.
 - You will be notified if you don't have permission to modify necessari ini settings.

+*To help us know the number of active installations of this plugin, we collect and store anonymized data when the plugin check in for updates.
+The date and unique plugin identifier are stored as plain text and the requesting URL is stored as a non-reversible hashed value.
+This data is stored for up to 28 days.*